apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 ## Embedded

-Note that CAS itself ships with aa number of embedded containers that allows the platform to be self contained as much as possible.
+Note that CAS itself ships with a number of embedded containers that allows the platform to be self-contained as much as possible.
 You **DO
-NOT** need to configure and deploy to an externally configured container.
+NOT** need to, but can if you want to, configure and deploy to an externally configured container.

 <div class="alert alert-info"><strong>Do Less</strong><p>
 Remember that most if not all aspects of the embedded container can be controlled via the CAS properties.